JackLeserman/a1-JackLeserman/README.md

 Jack Leserman

 http://a1-charlieroberts.glitch.me

-This project shows ...
+This project shows an intro to web design, including HTML tags, CSS customization, and JavaScript animations

 ## Technical Achievements
 - **Styled page with CSS**: Added rules for the p, li, and a selectors...